 This function takes into account the difference between the bomb yield analyzed in Toon et al. (2007) and the yield likely to be used by Russia during a modern-day exchange:

-From there, I calculate the number of people that would die as a result of countervalue targeting in expectation, by weighting the number of deaths caused by each scenario by the probability that that scenario would be the most likely outcome of countervalue targeting by Russia.
-I find that, if Russia were definitely to execute countervalue targeting against the US, we should expect somewhere between 9.7 million and 35 million people to die.
+From there, I calculate the number of people that would die as a result of countervalue targeting in expectation, by plugging in the number of nuclear weapons that would be detonated in expectation in the US in the event of countervalue targeting by Russia.
+If Russia were definitely to execute countervalue targeting against the US, and I assume that no city would be hit with more than one nuclear weapon, I expect somewhere between 36 million and 37 million people to die.